 - don't make repairs required when notified

-- try to change, add or remove conditions to the residential park agreement without your consent.
+- try to change, add or remove conditions to the residential park agreement without the resident's consent.

-If you are having problems with a park operator breaching the conditions of the residential park agreement - eg not repairing the rented property or common areas of the park, you can give the park operator written notice to remedy breach of agreement .
+If you are having problems with a park operator breaching the conditions of the residential park agreement for instance not repairing the rented property or common areas of the park, the resident can give the park operator written notice to remedy breach of agreement .
 This form gives the park operator at least 14 days to remedy the breach.
-If the breach isn't remedied the form gives the park operator notice that you will leave the property before the end of the next day.
+If the breach isn't remedied the form gives the park operator notice that the resident will leave the property before the end of the next day.

-This is a legal notice to the park operator that states if they don't remedy the breach the agreement will legally end and you will move out.
+This is a legal notice to the park operator that states if they don't remedy the breach the agreement will legally end and the resident will move out.

-If you do give this notice to your park operator and they don't remedy the breach you have specified in the form, you must move out on the date you have stated in the form.
-You must take this into consideration before you give this notice to your park operator.
+If you do give this notice to the park operator and they don't remedy the breach specified in the form, you must move out on the date you have stated in the form.
+Take this into consideration before you give this notice to the park operator.

 Park operators refusing to carry out repairs

-If you have verbally notified your park operator of required repairs and they refuse or fail to complete them you can put the request in writing.
-You can give the park operator a letter that includes:
+If you have verbally notified your park operator of required repairs and they refuse or fail to complete them the resident can put the request in writing.
+Give the park operator a letter that includes: